 Large art projects like this cannot be done without your contributions.
 To ensure that Aberfan is recorded, make your tax deductible donation here: www.tinyurl.com/FundAberfan.

 (Pantglas Junior School, Aberfan, 1966.
 Photo courtesy of AGU Blogosphere)

 Takuma and I met several years ago when I was looking for players for my trio.
-As synchronicity would have it, earlier on the same day of our first meeting, I was having lunch in Boston with Michael Farquharson, a professor / producer at Berklee College of Music.
+As synchronicity would have it, I was having lunch in Boston with Michael Farquharson, a professor / producer at Berklee College of Music.
 I mentioned I’d be going to meet a drummer after lunch.
 “Who’s that?”
-When he heard Takuma, he said “He’s the one I use for recording my studio projects!”
+I answered “Takuma”.
+Smiling, he said “He’s the one I use for recording my studio projects!”
 There was no doubt left in my mind.

 At some point, I knew we would work together again.
-I am so grateful he will be with me for Aberfan.
+Aberfan will be that opportunity.